Sweet Run State Park: History

 After the Civil War and with the advent of large-scale agriculture, the rural population of the area declined and those who remained shifted primarily to dairy, livestock, and poultry operations to supply local cities.
 As the area shifted away from agriculture, developers began to eye the area for a golf course community.

 In 1999, the Robert and Dee Leggett Foundation purchased land in this area and named it the Blue Ridge Center for Ecological Stewardship (BRCES).
 The center focused on sustainability, managing natural and cultural resources, and promoting open access to nature for the public.
 The foundation donated 604 acres to the Virginia Department of Conservation and Recreation in 2016, and Loudoun County purchased an additional 280 acres in 2018 which they transferred in 2022.
 The land officially became a state park on and BRCES was renamed to the Between the Hills Conservancy, which will support the park.

 Features

 The park has approximately 11 miles of hiking trails and nine miles of equestrian trails, including access to the Appalachian Trail.
 The terrain includes mature forest, meadows, and mountain slopes.
 Wood turtles, an endangered species native to Virginia, as well as bald eagles, black bears, and herons can be found in the park.
 Passive recreation activities such as hiking, fishing, and bird watching and horseback riding are available.

-As of January 2025, there are no facilities open, but a visitor's center is under development.
+As of January 2025, there are no facilities open, but a visitor center is under development.